 Statistics for People Who (Think They) Hate Statistics

 I’ve now completed some 21 credit hours of stats between grad and undergrad – and this is the best, most approachable textbook I have ever used.
 Will you be a statistician after reading and using this book?
 Nope.
-But, you will have enough of a working knowledge of statistics to conduct basic research, interpret statistical information and methods at a basic level, and as an added bonus, get three chapters of useful resources and tools.
-Written in a very non-textbook way, it is what the undergrad or high school student required to take stats should get in their intro course.
-A great intro text.
+But, you will have enough working knowledge of statistics to conduct basic research, interpret statistical information and methods at a basic level, and get three chapters of useful resources and tools as a bonus.
+It is written in a very non-textbook way, and it is what the undergrad or high school student required to take stats should get in their intro course—a great intro text.

 The Art and Science of Running a Car Dealership (Perfect Dealership Book 3)

-I work with dealers on a regular basis, and the business is tough!
-There are low margins, little room for error, distrust and process failures that can kill a business.
-Max Zanan does a great job of introducing these concepts and making sure that if you’re moving into management or ownership, you have a good picture of the landscape and challenges you’ll face.
-A must read
+I work with dealers regularly, and the business is tough!
+There are low margins, little room for error, distrust, and process failures that can kill a business.
+Max Zanan does a great job of introducing these concepts and making sure that you have a good picture of the landscape and challenges you’ll face if you’re moving into management or ownership.
+A must-read

 The Car Salesman’s Bible: How to truly make six figures selling cars

 Moving into auto sales?
 This is a crucial read for anyone contemplating the move.
-You’ll learn process, approaches, the hard work necessary and the rewards available to someone who will do things the Ron Vest way.
+You’ll learn the process, approaches, the hard work necessary, and the rewards available to someone who will do things the Ron Vest way.
 A great book.